jtladner/BIO682_Spring2024/Week06_Python-pt3/readme.md

 ### Assignment

 1. Use Jupyter Notebook to open "PythonPt3-Class6.ipynb".
 This notebook contains examples of python syntax and today's assignment.
 Enter your code for each part of the assignment directly within the notebook cells.
-When you have finished all of the different parts of the assignment, **download your completed notebook as a .pdf and/or .html file and upload to BbLearn.
+When you have finished all of the different parts of the assignment, **please delete all non-assignment cells and upload to Canvas.
 Also make sure to upload the file generated as part of Assignment 1.6**

 ## Extra fun